 Generally, mortgage rates go down when the economy is performing weaker than expected, and they go up when the economy heats up.

-Some news that will affect mortgage rates:
+Some other news that will affect mortgage rates:

 - Housing markets are up in sales, and many markets are reporting increasing values.